Teachers

 SC/SVNTP Participating teacher handbook

-SC/SVNTP’s Non-Discrimination Policy: It is the policy of the Santa Cruz/Silicon Valley New Teacher Project to ensure equal opportunity without discrimination or harassment on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, genetic information, or any other characteristic protected by law.
+It is the policy of the SC/SVNTP, as part of the Santa Cruz County Office of Education, to ensure equal opportunity without discrimination or harassment on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, genetic information, or any other characteristic protected by law.
+The Santa Cruz County Office of Education has Administrative Regulation and Superintendents Policies that each involve nondiscrimination in employment.